SimpleCodeCX/koa-ts-full-stack-template/README.md

 # [koa-ts-full-stack-template](https://github.com/SimpleCodeCX/koa-ts-full-stack-template)
 This is a full project structure, integrated with ts.
-This project has been configured with a mysql database, support different environment(local,dev,prod) configuration, some custom koa middleware have configured, and it has been the definition of a unified api response format.
+This project has been configured with a mysql database, support different environment(dev,prod,testing) configuration, some custom koa middleware have configured, and it has defined a unified api response format.

 It contains three parts: